 The site is located on the edge of the town, to the north east of Haverhill, Suffolk.
-There are residential areas bordering the site to the south, and further to the east and west.
-The land to the north is largely former agricultural land (Phase 3A), with the A143 to the south-east and the A10307 to the south-west.
+The site is surrounded by former arable land and residential properties approximately 400m to the south, and west, and an area of deciduous woodland 150m to the north-west, with the A143 to the south-east and the A10307 to the south-west.
 The upper reaches of the River Stour lie to the east and the wider landscape is dominated by residential, industrial and arable land, with some semi-improved grassland, mixed and broadleaved woodland (see Figure 1).